Free Support Group for Allyship in Antiracism

 This antiracism group sounds great, but it’s not exactly what you’re looking for…

 Our talented team of therapists offers a variety of therapy options in Rockville, MD which is near Washington DC.
 Our mental health services include DBT, parent coaching, family therapy, adult therapy, teen therapy, child therapy, and couples counseling.
-We also offer an online parenting class for parents of struggling teens or young adults.
+We offer an online parenting class for parents of struggling teens or young adults.
 Due to COVID-19, we are offering an online support group for college students.
+Additionally, we offer online therapy in Maryland, Washington DC, and Virginia.
 Also, some of our clinicians provide supervision opportunities for mental health professionals seeking their professional license.
 Contact our counseling clinic to learn more about the many ways we can help you or your family heal and thrive.

 Join Our Mailing List…